 The Port City Marina is a protected, deep water, full-service marina in Wilmington, North Carolina with over 200 state-of-the-art floating concrete wet slips and a full complement of first-class amenities and services for boats and boaters of all types.
-The marina can accommodate boats up to 250 feet, with a controlled depth of 10-feet within the basin, and deeper draft slips along the Cape Fear River.
+The marina can accommodate boats up to 400 feet with deep draft slips along the Cape Fear River.
 The marina is situated in the heart of downtown.
 You can walk to restaurants, check out the thriving downtown art scene, or explore the boutique shops.
 The marina is conveniently located just 3 miles from the Wilmington International Airport.
 Whether you fly commercial or your own aircraft – you can be relaxing on your boat in less than 10 minutes.
 Convenience at its finest.

 Dockmasters and security (Taylor, Scott, and Dwayne) were a lot of help docking and offering help anytime.
 New floating docks, dog friendly.
 Loved the location—easy walk to downtown restaurants, tours, and shops.
 Only complaint is restroom restroom/shower, which consist of a small trailer with 3 individual rather cramped rooms.
 Each room contained a very small shower stall (really, as small as the one in our 34 foot vessel), and a toilet with small sink wedged into corner.
 The toilet pumped out into holding tank below, not attached to sewer system.
 Nothing to hang or place clean clothes/towel on except for toilet.
 Don’t believe there is laundry.
 The rest of this marina is modern and gorgeous, but restroom facilities are woefully inadequate, especially for price (equal to other marina’s with real restrooms, laundry, and community gathering place.
 I would suggest lowering transient dock rates until larger, more permanent support facilities built.